teauxfu/bitburner/doc/source/netscript/netscriptmisc.rst

 the element that is read is removed from the port.

 The :js:func:`read`, :js:func:`write`, :js:func:`tryWrite`, :js:func:`clear`, and :js:func:`peek`
 Netscript functions can be used to interact with ports.
 Right now, there are only 20 ports for Netscript, denoted by the number 1 through 20.
 When using the functions above, the ports are specified by passing the number as the first argument.
+Only string and number types may be written to ports.
+The default maximum capacity of a given port is 50, but this can be changes in Options > System.

 IMPORTANT: The data inside ports are not saved!
 This means if you close and re-open the game, or reload the page then you will lose all of the data in